 DM campaigns can, using good targeting, send messages to active users, users in certain areas or countries or messages in specific languages.
 Build relationships with your loyal fans with the opposite of social distancing: getting close on social networks.

-Spotify recently shared insights in listening behaviour of people in lockdowns.
+Spotify recently shared insights into the listening behaviour of people in lockdowns.
 Apparently, easy-listening genres such as chill-out went on a rise in popularity.

 As a label, there are opportunities for this using playlists.
 Adjust playlists to easy listening, share chill-out music and communicate it on social networks and blog posts.